 In addition to patents, we rely on trade secrets, technical know-how and proprietary information concerning our business strategy and product candidates in order to protect our competitive position, which are difficult to protect.
 As we collaborate with various third parties on the research and development of our planned products, we must, at times, share trade secrets with them.
 In the course of our research and development activities and our business activities, we rely on confidentiality agreements to protect our proprietary information.
 Such confidentiality agreements are used, for example, when we talk to vendors or potential strategic collaborators.
 In addition, each of our employees and consultants is required to sign a confidentiality agreement and invention assignment agreement upon joining our company.
 Our employees, consultants, contractors, business partners or outside scientific collaborators might intentionally or inadvertently disclose our trade secret information in breach of these confidentiality agreements or our trade secrets may otherwise be misappropriated.
 Our collaborators might also have rights to publish data, and we might fail to apply for patent protection prior to such publication.
 It is possible that a competitor will make use of such information, and that our competitive position will be compromised.
-In addition, to the extent that our employees, consultants or contractors use intellectual property owned by others in their work for us, disputes may arise as to the rights in related or resulting know-how and inventions.
+In addition, to the extent that our rights in related or resulting know-how and inventions.
 Enforcing a claim that a third party illegally obtained and is using any of our trade secrets is expensive and time consuming, and the outcome is unpredictable.
-In addition, courts outside the United States sometimes are less willing than U.S. courts to protect trade secrets.
+In addition, courts outside the U.S. sometimes are less willing than U.S. courts to protect trade secrets.
 Moreover, our competitors may independently developed knowledge.
-If we cannot maintain the confidentiality of our proprietary technology and other confidential information, then our ability to o
+If we cannot maintain the confidentiality of our proprietary technology and other confidential information, then our ability to obtain patent protection or to protect our trade secret information would be jeopardized, which would adversely affect our competitive positi